Hartmann von Aue

 Hartmann von Aue, also known as Hartmann von Ouwe, (born c.
 1160–70, died c.
 1210–20) was a German knight and poet.
 With his works including Erec, Iwein, Gregorius, and Der arme Heinrich, he introduced the Arthurian romance into German literature and, with Wolfram von Eschenbach and Gottfried von Strassburg, was one of the three great epic poets of Middle High German literature.

-Life
+Life and education

-Hartmann belonged to the lower nobility of Swabia, where he was born.
-After receiving a monastic education, he became retainer (Dienstmann) of a nobleman whose domain, Aue, has been identified with Obernau on the River Neckar.
+Hartmann belonged to the lower nobility of Swabia, where he was born circa 1160 or 1170.
+After receiving a monastic education where he learned Latin and later French, he became retainer (Dienstmann) of a nobleman whose domain, Aue, has been identified with Obernau on the River Neckar.
 He also took part in the Crusade of 1197.
 The date of his death is as uncertain as that of his birth; he is mentioned in Gottfried von Strassburg's Tristan (c.
 1210) as still alive, and in the Crône of Heinrich von dem Türlin, written about 1220, he is mourned for as dead.